Love-P/Advanced-Process-Manager/README.md

 - The recipient process receives the message and can display it.

 ## Explanation
 This test validates the Process Manager's ability to send messages between processes using IPC.
+It uses named pipes (FIFOs) for inter-process communication and non-blocking reads to receive messages.

 ![IPC Send Test](images/ipc_send.png)
 ![IPC Send Test Log](images/ipc_send_log.png)